Packers power past Rockets - Austin Daily Herald

 Packers power past Rockets

-The Austin boys basketball team put together its sixth straight victory — with the last four coming by at least 15 points — when it nearly doubled up Rochester John Marshall (2-9 overall) by a score of 69-34 in Packer Gym Tuesday.
+The Austin boys basketball team put together its sixth straight victory — with the last four coming by at least 15 points — when it rolled up Rochester John Marshall (2-9 overall) by a score of 69-34 in Packer Gym Tuesday.

-The Packers opened the game on a 13-2 run and they extended that lead to 23-5 after Okey Okey and Jordan Ransom knocked down back-to-back threes that came eight minutes into the game.
+The Packers opened the game on a 13-2 run and extended that lead to 23-5 after Okey Okey and Jordan Ransom knocked down back-to-back threes that came eight minutes into the game.

 Victor Idris dominated the paint for Austin as he put up 14 points, three rebounds and two steals.

-Austin’s inside game has come along strong in the last month due to more aggressiveness and a new focus on offense.
+Austin’s inside game has come on strong in the last month due to more aggressiveness and a new focus on offense.

 “I thought we played pretty well tonight.
 I was happy with everybody,” Austin head coach Kris Fadness said.
 “Victor is starting to figure out where he can get his scoring and that’s come with playing experience.
-In the beginning of the year, we were much more dribble drive and now we’re using more back screens and that’s setting up the posts.
+In the beginning of the year, we were much more dribble-drive and now we’re using more back screens and that’s setting up the posts.
 We’ve evolved offensively.”

 Austin (11-2 overall) has now held its last three opponents to 34 points or less and the Packers have only allowed more than 50 points four times this season.